Inspiaaa/ThemeGen/README.md

 ThemeGen — **Possibly the best theming solution for Godot to date**, setting a new standard to keep you sane while developing themes for complex user interfaces.

-ThemeGen is a tool for Godot that allows you to easily create themes using GDScript code.
+ThemeGen is a tool for Godot that allows you to easily **create themes using GDScript code**.
 The advantage over the UI theme editor is that you can reuse styles, recombine them, and effortlessly reuse and share colours between components.

-It can also help you to use semantic colours, and to create multiple theme variations, e.g. a dark theme and a light theme.
+It can also help you to use semantic colours, and to create multiple **theme variations**, e.g. a dark theme and a light theme.

+Thanks to the **live preview** feature, the theme is automatically regenerated whenever the input script is modified, and the changes are immediately reflected in the editor’s preview.
+This allows for a seamless and real-time development experience (see [below](#live-preview) for more information).

 ![ExampleCode](./docs/code.png)